ejhonglab/al_analysis/data/README.md

       - any other figs? check.

+- `sent_to_remy`
+  - `2023-01-06`
+    These 4 files (2 CSVs, and 2 pickle files with same data) probably contain the data Remy used to generate the original ORN / PN correlation matrices in the preprint.

+    The preprint was posted 2023-02-16 originally, and this was the only data I had seemed to send to Remy (on Slack) recently before this (on 2023-01-06).
+I didn't send anything to her via email during the same time frame.

+  - `2023-10-29`
+    - should be final megamat data (pebbled and GH146)
+    - sent on: Slack

+  - `2024-01-12`
+    - should be final validation2 panel data (just pebbled, we never did PN imaging for this panel)

+    - sent on: Slack

 - `sent_to_anoop`
   - `v1`
     - megamat and validation2 ORN data (should be pretty much, if not exactly, as